christianlet/pull-requests/README.md

 ### Merge Pull Requests

 Merges pull requests into the specified target branch.
 Only allows merge if the pull request satisfies all the repo specifications.

-### Request Target Branch

-The current Fox Spark workflow requires a fix version and collab branch to be specified by our release manager.
-This action adds the release manager specified by the `VITE_DEV_BRANCH_MANAGER` field in the `.env.local` file.
-If no branch manager is specified this action will not show up in the menu.